ayush16x/DCA-Client-Contract-Compliance-Scanner/README.md

 ## ✨ About This Project

-The **Dynamic Clause Analyzer (DCA)** is a cutting-edge compliance tool designed to rapidly scan legal contracts (PDFs) and flag deviations from a pre-defined set of internal company rules (the **Playbook**).
+The **Dynamic Clause Analyzer (DCA)** is an advanced compliance tool designed to rapidly scan legal contracts (uploaded as PDFs) and flag deviations from internal company policies (the **Playbook**).

-This project uses a robust **Client–Server Architecture** to separate the user interface from the heavy computation:
+The system uses a modern **Client–Server Architecture** to separate the interface from the analysis engine:

-- **Backend (FastAPI):** Hosts the core analysis logic, including the RAG pipeline and LLM calls.
+- **Backend (FastAPI):** Hosts the core analysis logic, RAG pipeline, vector retrieval, and LLM calls.
-- **Frontend (Streamlit):** Provides a simple, interactive UI for uploading files and displaying structured results.
+- **Frontend (Streamlit):** A simple, interactive UI for file upload and reading results.

-The system uses **Retrieval-Augmented Generation (RAG)** to ensure accuracy: the analyzer retrieves the single most relevant policy from the Vector Store before evaluating a contract clause.
+Using **Retrieval-Augmented Generation (RAG)**, the model only analyzes each clause against the *single most relevant* policy from the Playbook, ensuring precise and reliable outputs.

 ---